Meena Jagadeesan

 UC Berkeley

-I'm a 3rd year PhD student in Computer Science at UC Berkeley.
-My advisors are Michael I. Jordan and Jacob Steinhardt, and I’m affiliated with the Berkeley AI Research Lab and the Theory Group.
+I'm a 4th year PhD student in Computer Science at UC Berkeley.
+My advisors are Michael I. Jordan and Jacob Steinhardt, and I’m affiliated with the Berkeley AI Research Lab, CLIMB, and the Theory Group.
 I'm supported by an Open Philanthropy AI Fellowship, a PD Soros Fellowship for New Americans, and a Berkeley Fellowship.

 Before coming to Berkeley, I received an A.B. and S.M. in computer science, math, and statistics at Harvard, where I was advised by Jelani Nelson.
-In the summer of 2020, I interned at Microsoft Research in the Machine Learning and Optimization Group.
+In the summer of 2020, I interned virtually at Microsoft Research Redmond with Suriya Gunasekar and Ilya Razenshteyn.
+In the summer of 2023, I interned at Microsoft Research New England with Nicole Immorlica and Brendan Lucier.
+This summer, I'll be interning again at Microsoft Research New England.

 Here's my CV and my contact info.